 Bed risers

-Unless the bed is a bunk bed you’ll want to raise the bed up a few inches from the floor.
+Unless the bed is a bunk bed, you’ll want to raise the bed up a few inches from the floor.
 It will provide more storage space underneath the bed.

-Dorm room storage
+Dorm room laundry

-Having smart storage solutions is so important for a small living space like a college dorm room.
-This is where you really have to start thinking outside of the box.
-What storage items can do double duty or are very slim in design?
+Having laundry solutions is so important for a small living space like a college dorm room.
+This is where you really have to start thinking outside of the box.Hangers

 Laundry bag or hamper

 I’ve heard this is one thing that seems to get forgotten.
 It is pretty important.
 I had a foldable laundry bag that also doubled as a hamper.
-So I could use it for my dirty laundry and carry my laundry down to the laundry room.
+So I could use it for my dirty laundry and carry my laundry down to the laundry room.This particular hamper looks really cool as it has a lid, it folds up when not in use to save space, and it has an inner washable mesh bag that can be removed for easy transport of your laundry to the washing machine.
+I wish I had this in college.

 Collapsible laundry rack